JetBrains/intellij-sdk-docs/topics/ui/principles/layout.md

 Always left-align labels.

-<note>This alignment is inconsistent with macOS guidelines, but the aim is to maintain consistency in all JetBrains IDEs on all supported platforms.</note>
+> This alignment is inconsistent with macOS guidelines, but the aim is to maintain consistency in all JetBrains IDEs on all supported platforms.
+>
+{style="note"}

 ![](1_08_label_alignment.png)